fauzeya67/Tic_Tac_Toe/README.md

 4. Select: **Just the push event**
 5. Save ✅

-Now, every push to GitHub will trigger Jenkins automatically.
+Now, every push to GitHub will automatically trigger Jenkins.

 ---